-Tea Trumbic is the Program Manager for the Women, Business and the Law project in the World Bank’s Development Economics vice-presidency, where she leads a dynamic team to produce data that measure how the law impacts women’s economic opportunities in 190 economies.
-She has 17 years of experience working with governments and the private sector to reform laws and regulations to create jobs and contribute to inclusive economic growth.
+Tea Trumbic is the Program Manager of the Women, Business and the Law project in the World Bank’s Development Economics vice-presidency, where she leads a dynamic team to produce data and analysis on laws and regulations that impact women’s economic opportunities in 190 economies.
 She joined the World Bank in 2006, working on the Doing Business project on business taxation and credit information regulations.
 She has also developed indicators focusing on agribusiness regulations where her work focused on access to markets and how regulations affect rural women.
-Her work has focused on regulatory framework analysis of the business environment in several countries globally, including extensive work on Eastern European and Central Asian countries.
-Tea also worked at the Ministry of Finance of the Republic of Croatia and the International Monetary Fund.
+Before joining the World Bank, Tea worked at the Ministry of Finance of the Republic of Croatia and the International Monetary Fund.
 She holds a bachelor’s degree in economics from Stanford University and a master’s degree in economics from the London School of Economics.

-Nisha Arekapudi leads research on family law for the World Bank Group’s Women, Business and the Law project.
-Before joining the World Bank in 2014, Nisha worked as a Senior Research Associate for the Public International Law & Policy Group, and as a law clerk at the US Departments of State and Justice.
+Nisha Arekapudi leads research on access to justice for the World Bank Group’s Women, Business and the Law project.
+Before joining the World Bank, Nisha worked as a Senior Research Associate for the Public International Law & Policy Group, and as a law clerk at the US Departments of State and Justice.
 Nisha is a member of the New York State Bar and graduated cum laude with a JD/MA from American University’s Washington College of Law and School of International Service.
 She speaks Spanish.

-Julia Constanze Braunmiller joined the Women, Business and the Law project in 2015.
-She leads the project’s family law survey and manages the corresponding topics on women’s legal capacity, mobility and access to finance.
-Previously, she directed legal reform programs at the Johns Hopkins University on combating human trafficking and promoting clinical legal education throughout the Middle East and North Africa.
+Julia Constanze Braunmiller is a Private Sector Development Specialist with the Women, Business and the Law project.
+She leads the project’s family law research and manages the corresponding topics on women’s legal capacity, mobility, and property rights.
+Her work also covers financial inclusion and the rights of women with disabilities.
+Before joining the team in 2015, she taught international human rights courses and directed legal reform programs at the Johns Hopkins University on combating human trafficking and promoting clinical legal education throughout the Middle East and North Africa.
 Julia holds an M.A. in International Relations from the Johns Hopkins University School of Advanced International Studies and a law degree from Germany.
 She speaks German, Italian, French, and Dutch.

 Sheng Cui joined the Women, Business and the Law team in April 2019, and his current research focuses on labor and employment issues and data analysis of reforms.
 Previously, he gained experience in development policy research and reform advisory work in social and energy related fields, with multiple international organizations and government agencies, including UNDP Eswatini, UN Department of Economic and Social Affairs, China’s National Development and Reform Commission, etc. He holds an MPA degree in international development from New York University.
 He earned a bachelor’s degree in international political economy at Peking University.
 He speaks Chinese.

 Marie Dry joined Women, Business and the Law in January 2020.
 She is a graduate law student from Sciences Po Paris Law School, focusing on gender equality issues.
 As part of her Master in Economic Law, she studied human rights law and sex discrimination at Harvard Law School.
-She worked as an intern for a labor law firm drafting recommendations to improve gender equality in the 2019 French pension reform.
+She worked as an intern for a labor law firm and drafted, in collaboration with the Equality Lab, recommendations to improve gender equality in the 2019 French pension reform.
 She holds a BA in Political Sciences from Sciences Po Paris.
 She is a native French speaker.

 Marina Elefante joined the Women, Business and the Law project in 2015.
-Her current research covers women's legal capacity, access to identification, women’s financial inclusion, and childcare.
-Previously, she drafted legal aid legislation for the United Nations Office on Drugs and Crime (UNODC) and human trafficking legal reform programs at The Johns Hopkins School of Advanced International Studies.
-She graduated cum laude from the University of Naples Law School and holds an M.A. in Human Rights and Humanitarian Action from the University of Siena, Italy and an LL.M. in International Legal Studies from Georgetown University Law Center.
+Her current research focuses on childcare policies and indicator development.
+Previously, she drafted legal aid legislation for the United Nations Office on Drugs and Crime (UNODC) and led human trafficking legal reform programs at The Johns Hopkins School of Advanced International Studies.
+She graduated cum laude from the University of Naples Law School and holds an M.A. in Human Rights and Humanitarian Action from the University of Siena, Italy, and an LL.M. with distinction in International Legal Studies from Georgetown University Law Center.

 Nadine Elshokeiry joined the Women, Business and the Law team in May 2020 supporting the Family Law survey team.
 Previously, she was the Head of Mission Assistant at the Doctors Without Borders mission in Cairo, Egypt.
 She also worked as a program assistant at the European Civil Protection and Humanitarian Aid operations in the EU Delegation in Egypt.
 Before that, she was a Humanitarian Affairs Officer at the UN Office for Coordination of Humanitarian Affairs.
 Nadine holds an MPA degree from the American University in Cairo and a bachelor’s degree in political science from Cairo University.
 She speaks Arabic and French.